 Foods to Love

-Lucky me, I didn’t have to learn to love too many of the foods I need to eat to be healthy.
-I already love meats, fish/seafood, eggs, avocados and cooking with healthy fats (think butter and olive oil).
-I get to keep my coffee, full-fat yogurt, cheeses and enjoy my dry red and white wines.
+Luckily, I didn’t have to learn to love too many of the foods I need to eat to be healthy.
+I already love meats, fish/seafood, eggs, avocados, and cooking with healthy fats (think butter and olive oil).
+I get to keep my coffee, full-fat yogurt, cheeses, and enjoy my dry red and white wines.
 I’m lucky that I found this diet and that I worked to tweak it to fit my body.
 For me, a high protein, high fat, low carb diet is great for brain function, promotes healthy weight-loss, and helps build lean muscle.

 Where Your Partner Fits In

 Let’s circle back to getting healthy without relying on your partner.
 Moral support is great.
 A healthy relationship includes support and positivity.
 Keith and I have that.
 We also have strength as individuals and we can whip ourselves back into shape whenever we choose.
 Luckily, we’re also considerate of each other.
 If I’m trying to lose weight, he might slip in the occasional “are you sure?” when I’m about to consume a second helping of dessert (sorry, dessert is awesome).
 I know that it’s not coming from a mean place because I do the same for him.
 We encourage each other.
 You don’t need your partner to get healthy.
 It is amazing if they are considerate enough to keep some temptation at bay, but you are strong enough to say no. Always ask yourself if you’re hungry before you take a bite.
 If you are, ask yourself if what you’re about to consume is truly going to satisfy and fill you up.
 Take your health into your own hands and encourage your partner to do the same.
 You will both be better for it.
 If nothing less, your doctor bills may be few and far between in the future!